 The use of test and control group pages is essential in CRO to know which web pages can deliver better conversions.
 Marketers can also use the test and control test data to engage visitors from search engines.
 This is how the bounce rate is improved to affect your site’s rankings in search engines positively.

-Even if CRO and SEO are different, they complement each other in many ways and overlap as well.
+Even if CRO and SEO are different, they complement each other in many ways and overlap.
 It’s your CRO strategy that can work as a foundation stone for success in search engine rankings.
-That’s why you need an integrated approach to combine the best from conversion rate optimization and search engine optimization to drive your website ahead on the web.
+That’s why you need an integrated approach to combine the best conversion rate optimization and search engine optimization with driving your website ahead on the web.

 Dharmendra Tripathi – A Digital Marketing Specialist in the eZdia marketing team with over 14 years of experience working in eCommerce SEO, Content Writing, SEM, SMM, ORM, Branding, Presale & Digital Marketing.